 Oregon Court of Appeals > Web site

-Created in 1969 as a five-judge court, the Court of Appeals was expanded to six judges in 1973 and to ten in 1977.
-The 2012 House Bill 4026B amended ORS 2.540 to increase the number of Court of Appeals judges from 10 to 13.
-The bill provides that the new positions become operative on October 1, 2013, and that they should be filled by gubernatorial appointment.
+Created in 1969 as a five-judge court, the Court of Appeals was expanded to six judges in 1973, to ten judges in 1977 and to 13 judges in 2012.
 The judges, otherwise elected on a statewide, nonpartisan basis for six-year terms, must be United States citizens, members of the Oregon State Bar and qualified electors of their county of residence.
 The chief justice of the Supreme Court appoints a chief judge from among the judges of the Court of Appeals.

 Court of Appeals judges have their offices in the Justice Building in Salem and usually hear cases in the courtroom of the Supreme Court Building.
 The court ordinarily sits in panels of three judges.
 The Supreme Court has authority to appoint a Supreme Court justice, a circuit court judge or an Oregon Tax Court judge to serve as a judge pro tempore of the Court of Appeals.
-The 1997 Legislature created an appellate mediation program called the Appellate Settlement Conference Program; see ORS 2.560(3).
+In 1995, the Court of Appeals established an Appellate Settlement Conference Program for mediation of cases in that court.

 The Court of Appeals has jurisdiction to review appeals of most civil and criminal cases and most state administrative agency actions.
 The exceptions are appeals in death penalty, lawyer and judicial disciplinary, and Oregon Tax Court cases, which go directly to the Oregon Supreme Court.